vincent-perlowin/32-bit-RISC-V-CPU/README.md

 In the Verilog files folder is all of the system Verilog files that were used to design the architeure of the CPU.

 In the custom assembler folder has the code for a custom assembler that turns the basic functions the CPU can do into machine code that can be simulated and run.
+The mutiply.txt is a sample program and the new_program.mem is the assembled verion of that program.

 The simulations were all done and tested on Vivado software.